nasa/cumulus-orca/website/docs/developer/deployment-guide/deployment-with-cumulus.md

 - vpc_id

 :::note Optional Cumulus Values

+aws_profile should be set if using an aws_profile other than `default` for Cumulus' deployment.

 Though optional, it is recommended that you also set the `region` variable.
 The default value for `region` is set to `us-west-2` in the ORCA module.